 In 1992, Hoosier took another bold step and decided to build its second tire plant in preparation for the company's return to NASCAR's Winston Cup series.
 This tire plant was solely devoted to the manufacture of tubeless radial race tires.
 The company returned to NASCAR in 1994 and captured 11 pole positions and four wins.
 This same radial tire technology is the foundation for Hoosier’s continued success in SCCA, SOLO, and Vintage Sports Car Racing.

 The turn of the century also saw Hoosier Tire complete a massive, multi-year plant consolidation and upgrade program which brought all manufacturing operations together into one complex.
 In 2011, a partnership was forged between Hoosier and Continental Tire where the two companies would collaborate to produce and market the Official Spec Tire of the Rolex Sports Car Series, a program that lasted for eight years.
 On October 4, 2016, Hoosier Racing Tire was purchased by Continental Tire.

 Today, Hoosier Racing Tire is the largest race tire manufacturer in the world.
 Hoosier has grown to produce over 1000 different types of race tires.
 The company has its own 300-mph test wheel; a technology center; state-of-the-art, fully integrated production facilities, and a high-tech mixing plant.
 It has been integrated into the Continental Specialty Tire Business Unit and continues to strive for growth, both domestically and internationally.

-Hoosier Racing Tire……..We fuel passion, price, and success with our Tires Designed For Champions.
+Hoosier Racing Tire……..We fuel passion, pride, and success with our Tires Designed For Champions.